Chuck0Lee/chuck0lee.github.io/_pages/about.md

 # 🔥 News
-- 2025.11: &nbsp;🎉🎉 Q. Li et al., "LETA: A Lattice-based Efficient and Traceable Privacy-Preserving Batch Authentication Scheme for Vehicle Platoon in VANETs," in IEEE Journal on Selected Areas in Communications, doi: 10.1109/JSAC.2025.3636982. ([https:](https://ieeexplore.ieee.org/document/11268274))
+- 2025.11: &nbsp;🎉🎉 "LETA: A Lattice-based Efficient and Traceable Privacy-Preserving Batch Authentication Scheme for Vehicle Platoon in VANETs," in IEEE Journal on Selected Areas in Communications. ([Web](https://ieeexplore.ieee.org/document/11268274))